dakom/shipyard-scenegraph/README.md

 Builds on and re-exports [shipyard-hierarchy](https://github.com/dakom/shipyard-hierarchy)

-Generic over the specific number types and interop with third-party math libraries
+Generic over the specific number types and interop with third-party math libraries (option to bring your own math)

 # How to use

+There are robust examples in the tests.
+The live demo is purposefully kept to a minimum, rather than eyecandy, in order to make it easy to learn from too.

+In all cases:

 1. First, decide on your math library - out of the box is a very small native lib, as well as interop with `nalgebra` f64.
 Enable the appropriate feature (e.g. `native_math` or `nalgebra_math`).

 2. Use `shipyard_scenegraph::prelude::*` everywhere

-3. Call `init()` somewhere around main
+3. Call `init()` somewhere around main to create the root node

 4. To add entities to the tree, borrow `SceneGraphStoragesMut` and then call `spawn_child_*()` on that.

 5. To update things - mutably borrow `Translation`, `Rotation`, `Scale`, and `Origin`.
 There's a helper view for updating single entities too (`TrsStoragesMut`).
 Alternatively - work with LocalTransform directly (but note that it currently does not backpropogate. see https://github.com/dakom/shipyard-scenegraph/issues/22)

-6. Run `local_transform_sys` and `world_transform_sys` systems (like on a tick), and all the Local and World transforms will be propogated.
+6. Run `local_transform_sys` and `world_transform_sys` systems (i.e. once per renderer or physics tick), and all the Local and World transforms will be propogated.

 # Components and Systems